How to Remove White Background in Photoshop (5 Fast Ways)

 (Method 03)

-Remove White Background Appling “Color Range”
+Background Removal with “Color Range”

 The Color Range Tool is very effective in eliminating all of one color.
 The color can be white or any other.
-These steps mentioned below will help you quickly get a transparent background out of the white background.

 Step 1.
 Clicking on Select > Color Range